LeoEgidi/pivmet/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have:
+Package ‘pivmet’ was removed from the CRAN repository on January 24th, since check issues reported by professor Brian D. Ripley on December 29th were not corrected in time.
+In this version I fixed the issues and I have:

-* included the examples in the \dontrun{} field.
+* suppressed vignettes with duplicates titles (index entries)

 ## Test environments
 * win-builder (devel and release)